zjaveed-sand-org/agent_java_demo/.github/chatmodes/Plan.chatmode.md

 ---
 description: 'Plan changes to the codebase without changing any code.'
-tools: ['codebase', 'usages', 'changes', 'fetch', 'githubRepo', 'search']
+tools: ['search/codebase', 'usages', 'changes', 'fetch', 'githubRepo', 'search']
 ---

 # Plan changes to the codebase